sjpilot/ESP32BrewHA/README.md

 Dallas DS18B20B & RTD PT100 via a MAX31865 (change some coponent values to use PT1000)

 Why is there USB-C & Programming header?
 Previous prototype only used the Programming header with an ESP-PROG so USB-C was added untested and might not work.
+UPDATE: USB-C does not work, programming header does. refer issues.

 What is the ATECC608A security chip for?
 Nothing, ESPHome does not currently support it.
 It is for my future & personal projects, eg Azure/AWS IOT using certificates etc.